 Let’s see how the new fangled marketing mixes differ from the 4Ps.

-Kotler came up with 4 additional Ps as well: - People: same as 7Ps. - Processes same as 7Ps. - Programs: all the 4P activities and any other activities that don’t fit in the 4Ps. - Performance: financial and non-finacial outcomes like profitability and brand equity.
+Kotler came up with 4 more Ps as well: - People: same as 7Ps. - Processes same as 7Ps. - Programs: all the 4P activities and any other activities that don’t fit in the 4Ps. - Performance: financial and non-finacial outcomes like profitability and brand equity.

-There are more out there but this is good enough for now.
-It looks like to me the common thread between the 3 marketing mixes is descisions and components that go across 4Ps and should not be highlighted specifically.
+There are more Ps out there but this is good enough for now.
+The common thread between the mixes are components that go across 4Ps.
+Do not highlight them explicitly.
 Like we said, the 4Ps are guidelines for consideration, and each P can stand alone or be serviced by its own team.
 People and Process cannot stand on their own.
 People and Process have to work across all Ps.
 They cannot be looked at separately at all.
-Similarly, each of the 4Ps have their own performance KPIs.
+Each of the 4Ps have their own performance KPIs.
 Which channel (place) performed the best?
 Which promotion drove most sales?
 Which promotions led to increased brand awareness.